-White Christmas Caladium or angel wings plant is an ornamental plant popular for its heart-shaped white leaves with beautiful dark edges and veins.
+White Christmas Caladium or angel wings plant of the Araceae family is an ornamental plant popular for its heart-shaped white leaves with beautiful dark edges and veins.

-The angel wings plant requires very little attention and you can grow it with ease as long as you grow it in the right conditions.
+The angel wings plant requires very little attention and you can grow it with ease as long as you grow this Caladium genus plant in the right conditions.